YaBroBlackCat/yabroblackcat.github.io/game-updates/taki-clicker-legacy.md

 ### Updates
-> These are all the updates made, they are just the only ones that were documented on [Itch.io](https://itch.io)
+> These aren't all the updates made, they are just the only ones that were documented on [Itch.io](https://itch.io)

 #### Another Archives Update
  - November 20, 2024, 11:22 PM